souvickhalder/documentation/docs/source/Interest Rate Caps and Floors.rst

 ``=myComputeCapFloorMetrics(atm_vol_tenors, atm_vol_surface, yield_curves_tenors, yield_curves, CapFloorType, Notional, Strike, TimesToMaturity, PaymentFrequency, currency, CalcType)``

 Similar to the *Python* code snippet, ``atm_vol_tenors, atm_vol_surface, yield_curves_tenors, yield_curves, CapFloorType, Notional, Strike, TimesToMaturity`` are *mandatory* parameters and ``PaymentFrequency, currency, CalcType`` are *optional* parameters.

+The description of the parameters and the default values of the *optional* parameters are similar to as explained in the *Python* code snippet.